How would Google Answer Vague Questions in Queries?

 - Washington D.C.

-For the Q&A system to work correctly, it would have to decide which the searcher who typed that into a search box the query was likely interested in finding the age of.
+For the Q&A system to work correctly, it would have to decide which the searcher who typed that into a search box the query was likely interested in finding the age of one of the Washingtons.
 Trying that query, Google decided that I was interested in George Washington:

 The problem that this patent is intended to resolve is captured in this line from the summary of the patent:

-Note: This article has completely changed the way I view the way Google answers questions.